Ssshhhhhh, don’t tell anyone…

 - Wine is good for you.
 OK so not really a secret – something many of us have known for ages.
-Antioxidants, resveratrol, nice taste – all good for you!
+Antioxidants, resveratrol, nice taste – all good for you (in moderation, of course)!

 - Red wine grapes have white-coloured juice.
 The colour only comes from the pigments in the grape skins!
 ‘Ahhhh…’ I hear you murmur – ‘Now I know!’
 You will undoubtedly sleep better tonight with this information!